DiceDB/docs/src/content/docs/commands/BITCOUNT.md

 ---
 title: BITCOUNT
-description: Documentation for the Redis command BITCOUNT
+description: Documentation for the DiceDB command BITCOUNT
 ---

-# DiceDB BITCOUNT Command Documentation

-## Overview

 The `BITCOUNT` command in DiceDB is used to count the number of set bits (i.e., bits with value 1) in a string.
 This command is particularly useful for applications that need to perform bitwise operations and analyze binary data stored in DiceDB.